 What is a WordPress Theme?

-How to Make a WordPress Theme
+How to Create a WordPress Theme

-4. Test Out The Created Theme
+4. Test out your Theme

-5. Export The Theme
+5. Export and Upload the Finished WordPress Theme